Now with a £300 annual dining credit: A review of The Platinum Card from American Express UK

-As the name suggests, The Platinum Card from American Express UK is an ultra-premium card for big spenders that is packed with benefits and points-earning opportunities.
-From lounge access to hotel benefits and more, the Platinum Card comes with loads of benefits that work to offset the pricey £575 annual fee.
+As the name suggests, The Platinum Card from American Express U.K. is an ultra-premium card for big spenders that is packed with benefits and points-earning opportunities.
+From lounge access to hotel benefits and more, the Platinum Card comes with loads of benefits that work to offset the pricey £575 annual fee including a generous new £300 annual dining credit.

-If you can handle a huge annual fee and are looking for serious earning potential and loads of travel benefits and protections, as well as the ‘WOW’ factor whenever you drop this card on the restaurant table to pay the bill, consider this card.
+If you can handle a big annual fee and are looking for serious earning potential and a long list of travel benefits and protections.

 There is no minimum income requirement to be approved for this card, even though it’s marketed at customers with deep pockets and significant spending power.